 Dr. Carol Lah offers in-home wellness and preventative care, outpatient treatment, in-home consultation, geriatric care, and end-of-life services for dogs and cats.

-Includes house call and physical exam for 1 pet.
+Includes travel fee, house call fee, physical exam for 1 pet, and consultation.

 Rabies (thimerosal-free) $40